What Is Orthostatic Hypotension?

 Adrenal Insufficiency: Endocrine Emergency

 Adrenal crisis is a medical emergency with severe hypotension, vomiting, intense abdominal pain, and altered consciousness, triggered by physical stress (infection, surgery, trauma) in a patient with unrecognized adrenal insufficiency.
-Treatment with IV hydrocortisone is immediate and lifesaving.
+IV hydrocortisone is immediate and lifesaving.
 Low morning cortisol (less than 3 mcg/dL) and the ACTH stimulation test confirm the diagnosis.

 Medications: The Most Frequent Cause in Older Adults